HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-2.md

 college-level education.
 By generating new users and educating current ones, these new formats can assist in the development of critical thinking and research skills and generate lifetime users.
-This served as a valuable tool when modeling our plan for the Portola Middle School library.
+This served as a valuable tool when modeling our plan for the P------ Middle School library.

 <div class="references">